 To minimize their environmental impacts, many web hosting companies are purchasing carbon offsets and/or RECs (renewable energy credits) or even directly powering their operations with clean energy sources such as wind or solar.
 And aside from the energy needed to power the servers and other equipment, green web hosts frequently practice various, day-to-day green business practices like recycling, telecommuting and tree-planting.

-I would not consider myself part of the “IT crowd” by any means and can’t personally recommend a green web host, but sites like Web Hosting Geeks and Hosting Review maintain helpful lists of the top green hosting services.
+I would not consider myself part of the “IT crowd” by any means and can’t personally recommend a green web host, but sites like Hosting Review maintain helpful lists of the top green hosting services.
 From my own research, green web hosts that seem to have good eco reps include iPage, a company that’s an EPA Green Power Partner and operates its servers, offices, and data centers with 100 percent wind energy; DreamHost, another EPA Green Power Partner that decided to go carbon neutral after learning that its business generated as much CO2 as 545 average-sized homes; and then there’s GreenGeeks, a 300 percent wind powered company that even encourages employees to bring in home-cooked meals for lunch and dinner so that the amount of take-out food waste at company HQ is drastically reduced.